Enclv icon Enclv

 ZK-Hardware Attestation

-Apple's App Attest lets a device prove that a key pair was created inside a real Secure Enclave.
-The problem is that the attestation certificate includes identifiable metadata: device model, AAGUID, receipt.
-To strip that without losing the proof, Enclv wraps it in a ZK-SNARK circuit (built with Circom and snarkjs).
-The on-chain validator gets a cryptographic guarantee of hardware origin without ever seeing the raw certificate.
+Apple's App Attest framework allows a device to demonstrate that a given key pair was generated inside a genuine Secure Enclave.
+However, the resulting attestation certificate contains identifiable metadata: device model, AAGUID, and a receipt, that cannot be published on-chain without privacy implications.
+To retain the cryptographic guarantee while discarding the identifying fields, Enclv wraps the attestation verification inside a ZK-SNARK circuit implemented with Circom and snarkjs.
+The on-chain validator receives only the proof, not the raw certificate.

 App Attest · snarkjs · Circom · Groth16 proof system